-The Manager of Purchasing, or designee, is authorized to dispose of University owned surplus equipment and materials to the highest bidder, subject to the following:
+The Director of Purchasing, or designee, is authorized to dispose of University owned surplus equipment and materials to the highest bidder, subject to the following:

 - Items valued at $50,000 or less in aggregate may be offered, subject only to subsequent reporting to the Board of Trustees.